Pixel48/SerialExaminer/README.md

 Download application installer from [last release](https://github.com/Pixel48/SerialExaminer/releases/latest), install it and run using fresh desktop shortcut
 > For now every installer will trigger [UAC](https://en.wikipedia.org/wiki/User_Account_Control), because it's not digitally signed, because I'm just a student developing a small project and (for now) I can't afford digital certification

-To update it use `git fetch` in *SerialExaminer* folder
-> Actually you should know that, if you use Linux...

 ## Usage
 1. Ask your students to send you test responses in .txt files named after their full names, journal number, any ID numbers or anything else, that can identify them.
 Aks them to write answers in these files in format <question number>.<correct answer>, line by line.
 The order of questions and letter size don't matter.